Evaluating the Quality of Social Media Content on Platelet-Rich Plasma for Androgenetic Alopecia and Facial Aesthetics: A Cross-Sectional Study

 TLDR Social media content on platelet-rich plasma is often poor quality and needs better regulation and more input from doctors.

-The study evaluated the quality of social media content on platelet-rich plasma (PRP) for androgenetic alopecia and facial aesthetics, focusing on TikTok videos.
-Out of 140 analyzed videos, most were created by laypeople (61%) and non-physician health care providers (15%), with dermatologists and other physicians contributing less (11% and 12%, respectively).
-The content from dermatologists and physicians was primarily educational, while laypeople's content was mostly advertisements or experience-based.
+The study evaluated the quality of social media content on platelet-rich plasma (PRP) for androgenetic alopecia and facial aesthetics by analyzing 140 TikTok videos.
+It found that most videos were created by laypeople (61%) and non-physician health care providers (15%), with dermatologists and other physicians contributing less (11% and 12%, respectively).
+The content from dermatologists and other physicians was more educational, while laypeople's content was mainly advertisements or experience-based.
 Overall, the video quality was very poor, with a median modified-DISCERN score of 1.
-Dermatologists and physicians scored significantly higher in content quality compared to laypeople and non-physician health care providers.
-The study concludes that there is a critical need for better regulation and quality of medical information on social media, as well as more physician-created content to ensure patient safety and informed decision-making.
+Dermatologists and other physicians scored significantly higher in content quality compared to laypeople and non-physician health care providers.
+The study concludes that there is a significant need for improved regulation and quality of medical information on social media platforms and increased production of physician-created content to ensure patient safety and informed decision-making.